juju/docs/src/en/clouds-maas.md

 ## Adding credentials

-The [Cloud credentials][credentials] page offers a full treatment of credential management.
+The [Credentials][credentials] page offers a full treatment of credential management.

 Use the interactive `add-credential` command to add your credentials to the new